What is index trading?

 It’s a bit, swings and roundabouts really.
 You know where you are with fixed spreads, but with variable, during normal market trading you can get tighter prices, but they widen as the underlying market widens.

-Most brokers offer competitive pricing on Index trading - ETX Capital for example is offering 0.5 points on S&P 500.
+Most brokers offer competitive pricing on Index trading.
 But if you want to compare the most up to date pricing, go to our index broker comparison tables to compare spreads.

 Second only to spread betting on FX, indices offer good liquidity, a decent intra-day range and pretty much 24 hour news flow.